ChristianCompiles/WSL2Helper/README.md

 nc -ul 6699
 nc -ul 7788

+# WSL2

+WSL2 allows developers to access a Linux environment inside of your standard Windows environment.
+Drawbacks include potentially slower network traffic as this guide uses a port forwarding script to forward UDP traffic from the Windows environment to the WSL2 environment.
+A nice Youtube channel that deals with WSL2 and ROS: https://www.youtube.com/@polyhobbyist

 # Installing WSL2 and Ubuntu 22.04

 Open Powershell or Command Prompt in administator mode.